turingschool-examples/flashcards-starter/README.md

 Katherine A. Williams ([kawilliams8](https://github.com/kawilliams8))

 ## Learning Goals
+Flashcards is a multiple choice quiz game that runs on the command line interface.
+The player is presented a question with three possible answers.
+After they choose, they are informed if they guessed correctly.
+The questions in the game's dataset all pertain to prototype methods and general vocabulary.

 The Flashcards project is designed to reinforce the principles of Test Driven Developement, as introduced in the Mythical Creatures project of Mod 1 at Turing.
-Some files, including the initial dataset, were provided in a repo created by our Turing instructors.
-Most tests and classes, however, were created by the students.
-Flashcards also requires proficient use of Git and GitHub to track feature changes.
+This project also builds on our knowledge of Object Oriented Programming, and is our first project that links several files with separate classes.
+Students were provided a 'starter kit' to work from, and tasked with writing most of the tests and classes/methods.
+This project also requires proficient use of Git and GitHub to track feature changes.

 ## Results

 ![flashcards gif](https://github.com/kawilliams8/flashcards/blob/master/Flashcards%202.gif)

 ## Installation Instructions
-1. Clone down the repository
+1. Clone down the Flashcards repository.
-2. From the Terminal command line, type `node index.js`.
+2. From the command line interface, type `node index.js`.
 (You should see a message that the server is running on port 3000.)
 3. Use arrow or number keys to choose an answer to the quiz question.
 4. Press `enter` to submit your answer.
 5. Press `enter` to continue to the next question.